-In 2017, our executive compensation program provided annual grants of three-year PSU awards to executive officers and other members of management to be earned on the basis of long-term performance of the Company relative to pre-established financial goals.
-The 2017 PSUs were made to such executive officers and certain other members of senior management pursuant to the Company's 2016 Employee Stock Plan.
-The

-Compensation Committee sets the performance objectives for each award in the first quarter of the year of grant.
-Each recipient is eligible to receive a target PSU award, the amount of which depends on the employee's grade level and employment agreement, if any.
-To the extent that the Company's target performance objectives are achieved and the recipient is continuously employed through the payment date, eligible employees may receive payments greater than or less than (or none of) their target PSU.
+In 2019, our executive compensation program provided an annual grant of three-year PSU awards to each executive officer and other members of management to be earned on the basis of performance of the Company relative to pre-established financial goals.
+The 2019 PSUs were awarded under the Company's 2016 Employee Stock Plan.
+Each recipient is eligible to receive a target PSU award for the three-year vesting period, the amount of which depends on the employee's grade level and employment agreement, if any.
+To the extent that the Company's target performance objectives are achieved and the recipient is continuously employed through the payment date, eligible employees may receive payouts greater than or less than (or none of) their target PSU.